Pegatron: PEGA Design and Engineering (PEGA D&E)

-PEGA Design and Engineering is PEGATRON's design team that was originally branched off from the ASUS design team.
-The PEGA D&E helps PEGATRON's clients with product development, including market research, conceptualization, product design, materials study, and production.
+PEGA Design and Engineering is Pegatron's design team that was originally branched off from the Asus design team.
+The PEGA D&E helps Pegatron's clients with product development, including market research, conceptualization, product design, materials study, and production.

-In addition to 3C (computer, communication, consumer) electronic products, PEGATRON designs home appliances and home decor products such as LCD TVs, LED lighting, phones and more.
+In addition to 3C (computer, communication, consumer) electronic products, Pegatron designs home appliances and home decor products such as LCD TVs, LED lighting, phones and more.

-PEGA CASA (PEGATRON MID - ID design team)
+PEGA CASA (Pegatron MID - ID design team)

-Led by Alain Lee, the PEGA CASA design team (originally branched off from the ASUS design team) is dedicated to the design and development of non-IT products in addition to the existing IT product design, including notebooks, smartphones, e-books, network communication equipment, displays, projectors, cleaning robots and more.
+Led by Alain Lee, the PEGA CASA design team (originally branched off from the Asus design team) is dedicated to the design and development of non-IT products in addition to the existing IT product design, including notebooks, smartphones, e-books, network communication equipment, displays, projectors, cleaning robots and more.
 These non-IT products include home appliances (PEGA CASA), fashion accessories, vehicle accessories (PEGA MOTORS), building interior design and building materials, multimedia ads and marketing, and cultural businesses.

 Controversies

 Working conditions

-In December 2014, the BBC accused poor working conditions and employee mistreatment at PEGATRON factories making the Big Tech Apple products near Shanghai.
-It found staff being forced to work eighteen days in a row without any days off, workers falling asleep on the production line during shifts lasting between 12 and 16 hours, forced overtime, and a cramped dormitory room which twelve workers were forced to share.
+In December 2014, the BBC accused Pegatron of poor working conditions and employee mistreatment at its factories making Apple products near Shanghai.
+It found that staff were being forced to work eighteen days in a row without any days off, workers falling asleep on the production line during shifts lasting between 12 and 16 hours, forced overtime, and a cramped dormitory room which twelve workers were forced to share.

 In August 2016, the labor rights organization "China Labor Watch" published a report claiming that working conditions had not improved since 2014.
-They claim that average worker at PEGATRON's Shanghai factory works 80 hours of overtime a month, and that over 62% of workers worked more than 100 overtime hours in March 2016.
-They also claim that workers are required to perform up to 1 hour a day of unpaid overwork, that 64% of its maintenance department interns are overworked, and that over 96% of PEGATRON workers are only making minimum wage, well below Shanghai's average income despite the extra overtime hours they put in.
+They claimed that workers at Pegatron's Shanghai factory worked an average of 80 hours of overtime a month, and that over 62% of workers worked more than 100 overtime hours in March 2016.
+They also claimed that workers were required to perform up to 1 hour a day of unpaid overwork, that 64% of its maintenance department interns were overworked, and that over 96% of Pegatron workers were only making minimum wage, well below Shanghai's average income despite the extra overtime hours they put in.

-In November 2020, the Wall Street Journal accused Apple of using student workers in PEGATRON's factories.
-Due to this, Apple suspended their business with PEGATRON and stated that they would not grant the company any new business until this practice was ceased.
+In November 2020, the Wall Street Journal accused Apple of using student workers in Pegatron's factories.
+Due to this, Apple suspended their business with Pegatron and stated that they would not grant the company any new business until this practice was ceased.